In This Article

 - May have some antioxidant properties: Russak says Vitamin K has, "redox properties," referring to the skin's ability to detoxify reactive oxygen species (also known as ROS) that are formed when we're exposed to things such as UV rays and pollution.

 - Helps fade under-eye circles: Most of the skincare products touting vitamin K are eye creams that claim to brighten the under-eye area.
 In theory, this should be due to the effects the vitamin has on the blood clotting process, and how it affects the blood that pools in the tiny vessels underneath the eye.
 However, our experts were split on the legitimacy of this benefit.
 While Russak feels that, "it's a great option for people with dark circles and pigment under their eyes," Chang is a bit more skeptical.
-She cites one small study where participants using pads containing vitamin K and caffeine in an emu oil base had an improved appearance of wrinkles and dark circles, but is quick to point out that the study had limitations.
+In a 2015 study, participants who used pads containing vitamin K and caffeine in an emu oil base had an improved appearance of wrinkles and dark circles.
+However, Chang is quick to point out that the study had limitations.
 "It's unclear whether the improvement in dark circles was due to vitamin K or from the caffeine and emu oil in this study," she says.
-Similarly, another study found it to be beneficial in minimizing dark circles and wrinkles... but in this case the vitamin K was paired with retinol, as well as vitamins C and E.
+Similarly, an older study from 2004 found it to be beneficial in minimizing dark circles and wrinkles... but in this case the vitamin K was paired with retinol, as well as vitamins C and E.

 Side Effects of Vitamin K